COSMOS-UALR/TopicStreamsTools/README.md

 * **optimize_model**
 Setting this parameter to True will train models using a range of topic numbers and select the one with the highest coherence.
 This will increase the length of the first run time.

+* **multithreading**
+Will attempt to use multithreading to accelerate training.
+Known to cause issues when generating plots, you may need to rerun the script after the model has been saved.

 * **coherence_measure**
 The type of measure to give coherence score.
 Accepted values are `c_v`(default) and `u_mass`.
 Details on coherence measures can be found [here](https://towardsdatascience.com/evaluate-topic-model-in-python-latent-dirichlet-allocation-lda-7d57484bb5d0).